jveens/lisa-hall-consulting/src/content/pages/english/privacy-policy.md

 - **Service Providers:** Third-party companies that help us operate our Website and provide services.
 - **Legal Authorities:** When required by law or to protect our rights and property.
 - **Business Transfers:** In case of a merger, acquisition, or sale of assets.

+### Data Retention

+Messages submitted via the form may be stored in our email inbox for record-keeping and follow-up.

+If you would like your message deleted, please contact us at [insert contact email].

 ### Data Security